naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option allows you to control how service checks are initially "spread out" in the event queue.
+This option allows you to control how service checks are initially "spread out" in the event queue.

 Using a "smart" delay calculation (the default) will cause Naemon to calculate an average check interval and spread initial checks of all services out over that interval, thereby helping to eliminate CPU load spikes.

 Using no delay is generally <i>not</i> recommended, as it will cause all service checks to be scheduled for execution at the same time.

 This means that you will generally have large CPU spikes when the services are all executed in parallel.

  More information on how to estimate how the inter-check delay affects service check scheduling can be found <a href="checkscheduling.html#service_inter_check_delay">here</a>.

-Values are as follows:</p>
+Values are as follows:

 * n = Don't use any delay - schedule all service checks to run immediately (i.e. at the same time!)
 * d = Use a "dumb" delay of 1 second between service checks